JoelAlftberg/JoelAlftberg/README.md

 ## Currently studying 📚
 Java @ Luleå Tekniska Universitet \
-Docker and Terraform @ KodeKloud
+Terraform and Ansible @ KodeKloud

 ## What inspires me? 🦕
 - Learning what goes on inside a system on a very fundamental level, reverse-engineering and tinkering with hardware